rui314/mold/docs/mold.md

 * `--no-color-diagnostics`:
   Synonym for `--color-diagnostics=never`.

+* `--detach`, `--no-detach:
+  Permit or do not permit mold to create a debug info file in the background.

 * `--fork`, `--no-fork`:
   Spawn a child process and let it do the actual linking.
 When linking a large program, the OS kernel can take a few hundred milliseconds to terminate a